 Daniel Castaneda is a public policy and history double major.
 He strives to affect change through local government and community development.
 Castaneda is the Community Service Chair for the Student Ambassador Leadership Team and is developing a volunteer program to help local teenagers gain professional, social and life skills.

-Ranika Leanna Baghoomian's emphasis is on health/population policies, along with policy institutions and processes.
-She is a first-generation college student, and is passionate about healthcare reform and health policies.
-Baghoomian is the Social Chair for the Student Ambassador Leadership Team and is a member of the Gamma Beta Phi National Honor Society.
+Ranika L. Baghoomian '17 (Public Policy) is a Master of Health Administration Candidate at the USC Sol Price School of Public Policy.
+She is a first-generation student, and served as the Social Chair for the Student Ambassador Leadership Team at UCR.
+Baghoomian was also a member of the Gamma Beta Phi National Honor Society.

-Anirudhha Dhruva focuses on policy institutions and processes as well as international and foreign policy.
-He is an International Peer Advisor, Vice President of the UCR Global Issues Forum, and Vice President for Omicron Delta Epsilon.
+Anirudhha Dhruva '17 (Public Policy) is a Master of Public Policy Candidate at the UCR School of Public Policy.
+As an undergrad, he served as an International Peer Advisor, Vice President of the UCR Global Issues Forum and Vice President for Omicron Delta Epsilon.
 Dhruva plans to pursue a law degree in health/international law.

 National Median Salary